Remembering these tips will not only help you make more money, but they'll also keep your friends at the IRS happy!

 So I realize you might be wondering...

-The IRS permits using a Self-Directed IRA LLC to purchase real estate or raw land.
+A self-directed IRA LLC offers you the ability to use your retirement funds to make almost any type of investment.
+The IRS permits using this legal entity to purchase real estate or raw land.
 Making a real estate investment is as simple as writing a check from your Self-Directed IRA bank account.

-If you have any questions about investing in real estate with a Self-Directed IRA LLC, Royal Legal Solutions is here to help you.
-Call us now at (512) 757–3994 to schedule your free no risk consultation today!
+If you have any questions about investing in real estate with a self-directed IRA LLC, Royal Legal Solutions is here to help you.